facebook/react-native-website/docs/switch.md

 ### `thumbTintColor`

 Color of the foreground switch grip.
+If this is set on iOS, the switch grip will lose its drop shadow.

 | Type | Required |
 | - | - |